 Use Consistent Branding to Create Cohesive Campaigns

-Perhaps the most important aspect of bridging your online and offline marketing is by using consistent branding to create cohesive campaigns.
-What this means is choosing the same logo design, colors, fonts, and styles throughout everything you do.
-For example, your website should look somewhat similar to your business cards, while flyers and postcards should have a visual link to your social media headers.
-Doing this creates a visual flow that makes it easy for a current or future customer to recognize your company, whether that is on the internet or on something printed.
+Let’s go back to the most important aspect of bridging your online and offline marketing: consistency.
+Put a keen eye on using the same logo design, colors, fonts, and styles throughout both your online and offline marketing efforts.
+Your website should look somewhat like your business cards, while flyers and postcards should have a visual link to your social media headers.
+Doing this creates a visual flow that makes it easy for a current or future customer to recognize your company, whether that is on the web, on a postcard or in a video.

 Give Clients a Way to Interact Through Social Media